AdobeDocs/workfront.zh-Hant/help/quicksilver/administration-and-setup/manage-workfront/emails/event-notifications-available-in-wf.md

 <!--
       DRAFTED IN FLARE: for the directed update above, it also mentions:
-        ... and is not the same user that enters the update-->
+        ... and is not the same user that enters the update -->

 ## 核准資訊